Curious how your second time pregnancy differs from the first? Learn what to expect and how this pregnancy can be different this time around.

 But with an older child nearby, resting won’t be quite as certain or predictable.

-In fact, you’ll have to get creative with how to entertain and spend time with him all while trying not to move too much.
+In fact, you’ll have to get creative with how to entertain and spend time with her all while trying not to move too much.
 This is when solving puzzles, reading books, playing board games, and even watching television can help.

 4. The emotional toll can feel heavy